david880110/Media-Behavior-Trends-Analytics/README.md

     (4) Data Analytics:
         Query SQL to analyze and interpret data sets to generate marketing insights and BI reporting

+    (5) Machine Learning:
+        Compare models and select algorithm to predict classifications based on scaled data

-    (5) API Development:
+    (6) API Development:
-        Transform data into json format and deploy into API to support front-end applications
+        Transform data into JSON format and deploy into API to support front-end applications

-    (6) Data Visulization:
+    (7) Data Visulization:

         (6.1) Front-end Visulization: